vishalcoelho/vishalcoelho.github.io/_posts/2025-09-28-first-github-page-with-jekyll.markdown

    ![Host site on local server][img_local_server]

+# Overriing a theme's design

+Run `bundle info --path <theme>` to reveal where that particular theme's gem was installed on your local machine.
+For example, `bundle info --path minimal-mistakes` shows us where the minimal-mistakes theme is installed

+ *C:/Ruby34-x64/lib/ruby/gems/3.4.0/gems/minimal-mistakes-jekyll-4.27.3*

+![Minimal Mistakes theme directory][img_minimal_mistakes_theme]

+If I wanted to change the design of the posts, I simply override it by including my own *_layout/posts.html* in my GitHub repository.
+Any local html files supercede the default ones packaged in the theme's gem.

 # Using different themes

 You can find more themes at [GitHub Pages Themes](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll).
 To use a theme simply edit the _config.yml